sitraka-/Sound-Systems/README.md

 ## DELIVERABLES

 This project will culminate in the creation of:
-1. A sound archive consisting of a series of audio tracks
+1. A sound archive consisting of a series of audio tracks.
-2. A short but "thick" description of the ritual/event, in the form of a narrative piece of writing
+2. A short but "thick" description of the ritual/event, in the form of a narrative piece of writing.
-3. A 5 minute performance of the ritual/event at Iklectik
+3. A 5 minute performance of the ritual/event at Iklectik.
-4. A studio photograph of the sound making items, objects, artefacts.
+4. A well considered photograph of the sound making items, objects, or artefacts.

-Following their realisation and critique, we will perform these specially designed and fabricated devices in a public setting as part of a short seminar on sound making as a speculative and exploratory practice.

 ---